weaviate-tutorials/crossword-puzzle-generator/README.md

 This is where the language is configured: `import_wiki_data("simple", num_rows, skip_rows)`.

-To import a different language, uncomment one of the other rows or edit the code for the language name.
+To import a different language, uncomment one of the other import rows or edit the code to add the language name.

 ### Generate a puzzle